 Arms warrior SMASH!
-We’ve already got new talents, new glyphs, and a different rotation in MoP – and now, with Patch 5.2, we’ve been redesigned again.
+We’ve already got new talents, new glyphs, and a different rotation in MoP – and now, with Patch 5.4, there’s always more changes on the horizon.
 But don’t worry – we’ll get you up to speed on all that, as well as your stat priorities, reforging and gemming, so you can get back to whirling around with your two-hander as fast as possible!

 No real PvE changes.